Quick Start Guide

 Push events

-Information is for when you need to send important information to all your customers, like changes in schedule or cancellations.
+Then you select the content type.
+Marketing is for when you want to market specific concerts they might be interested in or upcoming events based on what events the customer has previously attended.
+Important information is for when you need to send important information to all your customers, like changes in schedule or cancellations.

-This distinction is essential to ensure compliance with marketing laws.
+These distinctions are essential to ensure compliance with marketing laws.

 In step 3, you add the Content for your message.
 The options will differ depending on whether you are sending SMS, e-mail or both.
 It is possible to send the same message in both SMS and e-mail.